dwellis/Georegistry/README.md

 # Georegistry

-Welcome to Georegistry, a location-based application for quick processing of user forms.
+Welcome to Georegistry, a location-based application for the quick processing of user forms.

 To run the application:

 <b>Required Software</b><br>
 Android Studio 2021<br>